Risk management

 Read more

-Amplifon is characterized by the quality of customer service, both in the sales process and through the continuous support provided during the entire life cycle of the hearing aid.
-The personalization of the device itself is performed through the analysis of the specific needs of the customer, combining the technical aspect with the relational one, in order to be able to provide the best possible service and, at the same time, constitute a strong element of differentiation.
+Amplifon stands out for the quality of its customer service, during the purchase process and the after sales care provided over the life of the hearing aid.
+The hearing aid is personalized based on an analysis of the specific needs of each customer, combining the technical and relational aspects in order to provide the best service possible and, at the same time, forge strong differentiation.

-In order to monitor and increase customer service and satisfaction, the Group invests significant resources in the development of its own product line and digital technologies, like the Amplifon App, as well as in redefining its customers’ hearing care experience through Ampli-care with a view to maintaining enduring relationships with its customers while also providing a better customer experience both inside and outside the Company’s stores, from the first contact through after-sales services.
+In order to monitor and enhance the service and customer satisfaction, the Group invests significant resources in developing its own line of products and digital technologies, like the Amplifon App, and in redefining its customers audiological experience through Ampli-Care, including with a view to maintaining an ongoing relationship and providing the best customer experience both inside and outside the Group’s stores from the first contact to the after sales care.

 Main internal risks